 We, at Geek Insider, love a good flash game.
 Not only are they reminiscent of the origins of gaming, but they are fun, attention grabbing, and addictive.
-One of our favorites that never gets old is Happy Wheels.
+One of our favorites that never gets old is Happy Wheels on CrazyGames.
 This is a traditional browser-based flash game, which consists of deadly races through thousands of different user-created courses with characters that are inadequately prepared for the journey.

 Having played the game for years (and mutilating that guy in the wheelchair too many times to count), we began to wonder about the story behind Happy Wheels.
 Lucky for us, we were able to sit down with the games creator, Jim Bonacci, and his co-worker, Jason Schymick to discuss this gaming phenomenon.